in2workspace/in2-verifier-api/README.md

 The verifier currently supports the following scopes:

 1. **Mandatory Scope**:
-    - `openid learcredential`
-      This scope is required for authentication and for accessing the user's credential data.
+    - `openid learcredential` this scope is required for authentication and for accessing the user's credential data.

 2. **Optional Scopes**:
     - `profile`